ToFuProject/tofu/doc/source/installation.rst

 Installing tofu
 ================

-As of March 2021, `tofu` is still under development.
-Therefore, installation instructions are provided officialy for Linux and ITER users.
-However, instructions for other platforms are also provided since they have been known to work out for some users.
+As of January 2022, `tofu` is still under development.
+Since binary packages of tofu are regularly released on `conda-forge` for Linux, Mac and Windows, this should be the preferred way for users to install `tofu` (see below), although it is not the only one.

+Special installation instructions are provided for *ITER users* as well as *developers*.

 If installation fails for your use-case, please open an issue over at `Github. <https://github.com/ToFuProject/tofu/>`__ so that we can try adressing it.

--  :ref:`installing-tofu-on-linux`
--  :ref:`installing-tofu-on-mac`
--  :ref:`installing-tofu-on-windows`
+-  :ref:`installing-tofu-using-conda-forge`
 -  :ref:`iter-users`
 -  :ref:`installing-as-a-developer`